Thierry-Dumont/BenchmarksPythonJuliaAndCo/README.md

 * :new: FeStiff: compute the stiffness matrix, for the Poisson equation, discretized with P2 finite elements on triangles.

+* :new: Weno: a classical solver for hyperbolic equations, in dimension 1, with application to Burghers equation and to Convection.

 * :new: MicroBenchmarks: very simple benchmarks to show the importance